 - Passing the Japanese language exam

-However, foreigners who have successfully completed Technical Intern Training (ii) do not need to take the exam when transitioning to Specified Skills.
+However, foreign nationals who have completed the Technical Intern Training (ii) in good standing are not required to take an exam when transitioning to Specified Skills.

-If you want to work in a field different from the one you worked in during Technical Intern Training (ii), you will need to pass The Specified Skills Evaluation Exam for the field you want to work in.
+If you want to work in a field different from the one you worked in Technical Intern Training (ii), you must pass the The Specified Skills Evaluation Exam in the field you want to work in.

-Can I move from technical intern training to Specified Skills?
-Here are the conditions and how to move.
+Can I migrate from Technical Intern Training to Specified Skills?
+Introducing the conditions and migration methods

 "Career history" is required for Specified Skills applications